 Waterproofing primer or paint products

 One waterproofing repair that most contractors did not recommend was waterproofing paints or primer.
-They cited that covering over a wall that has leaked produces little more than a cosmetic solution if the source of the water problem is not addressed.
+They said that sealing basement walls that have leaked produces little more than a cosmetic solution if the source of the water problem isn't addressed.

-This repair approach is generally only suitable for poured concrete foundations where seepage is originating from the walls (and not floors), Stock says.
+This repair approach is generally only suitable for poured concrete foundations where seepage is originating from the walls (and not floors).
 Masonry foundations, such as brick, stone or cinder block are not ideal candidates.

-Injecting an epoxy or polyurethane material into a crack can help prevent water from entering the basement, but some basement waterproofing companies regard this solution as a Band-Aid and not a permanent solution.
+Injecting an epoxy or polyurethane material into a crack can help prevent water from entering the basement, but some basement waterproofing companies regard this solution as a temporary fix and not a permanent solution.

-Typical cost: $300 to $500 depending on the size and length of the crack.
+*Typical cost of crack injections: $300 to $500 depending on the size and length of the crack.

 Exterior excavation waterproofing

-Depending on the number of areas affected by water infiltration, exterior waterproofing - also known as positive side waterproofing since it deals with the source of water or hydrostatic pressure - may involve one wall of a home’s foundation, or multiple walls – which would increase the project’s overall cost.
+Depending on the number of areas affected by water infiltration, exterior basement waterproofing - also known as positive side waterproofing since it deals with the source of water or hydrostatic pressure - may involve one wall of the foundation, or multiple walls – which would increase the project’s overall cost.

 “You’re stopping the water from penetrating the wall and entering the basement,” Chubb says, adding that 95 percent of his company’s work is exterior excavation waterproofing.